Skip to main content

 Most of the steps requires values, there are methods to provide values to steps, the method depends on the step specification.

 • A string/text is the most common case, the texts are wrapped between double quotes (" character) you have to replace the info about the expected value for your value; for example something like I press "BUTTON_STRING" should become I press "Save and return to course".
-If you want to add a string which contains a " character, you can escape it with ", for example I fill the "Name" field with "Alan alias "the legend"".
+If you want to add a string which contains a " character, you can escape it with a backslash \", for example I fill the "Name" field with "Alan alias \"the legend\"".
 You can identify this steps because they ends with _STRING

 • A number some steps requires numbers as values, to be more specific an undetermined number of digits from 0 to 9 (Natural numbers + 0) you can identify them because the expected value info string ends with _NUMBER